PhD projects

 Contact: Patrick Weltevrede

-Project description: Characterizing the dynamic magnetospheres of neutron stars
+Project description: Characterising the dynamic magnetospheres of neutron stars

-However, for most pulsars the individual pulses of the observed sequence vary greatly in shape, intensity and polarization.
+However, for most pulsars, the individual pulses of the observed sequence vary greatly in shape, intensity and polarisation.
 These variations are caused by largely unknown physical processes in the magnetosphere of these stars.
-In some cases these variations happen in a coordinated fashion, which are known as drifting subpulses, indicative of regular dynamical changes in the magnetosphere.
+In some cases, these variations happen in a coordinated fashion, which are known as drifting subpulses, indicative of regular dynamical changes in the magnetosphere.
+On longer timescales (weeks/months/years) the radio emission is known to be correlated to the spin-down rate of the star, showing that the radio emission is linked to powerful magnetosphere-wide processes.

 Supervisory Team: Prof. Jens Chluba